Epothilone: Biosynthesis

 Epothilone B is a 16-membered polyketide macrolactone with a methylthiazole group connected to the macrocycle by an olefinic bond.
 The polyketide backbone was synthesized by type I polyketide synthase (PKS) and the thiazole ring was derived from a cysteine incorporated by a nonribosomal peptide synthetase (NRPS).
 In this biosynthesis, both PKS and NRPS use carrier proteins, which have been post-translationally modified by phosphopantetheine groups, to join the growing chain.
 PKS uses coenzyme-A thioester to catalyze the reaction and modify the substrates by selectively reducing the β carbonyl to the hydroxyl (Ketoreductase, KR), the alkene (Dehydratase, DH), and the alkane (Enoyl Reductase, ER).
 PKS-I can also methylate the α carbon of the substrate.
 NRPS, on the other hand, uses amino acids activated on the enzyme as aminoacyl adenylates.
 Unlike PKS, epimerization, N-methylation, and heterocycle formation occurs in the NRPS enzyme.

 Epothilone B starts with a 2-methyl-4-carboxythiazole starter unit, which was formed through the translational coupling between PKS, EPOS A (epoA) module, and NRPS, EPOS P(epoP) module.
 The EPOS A contains a modified β-ketoacyl-synthase (malonyl-ACP decarboxylase, KSQ), an acyltransferase (AT), an enoyl reductase (ER), and an acyl carrier protein domain (ACP).
-The EPOS P however, contains a heterocylization, an adenylation, an oxidase, and a thiolation domain.
+The EPOS P however, contains a heterocyclization, an adenylation, an oxidase, and a thiolation domain.
 These domains are important because they are involved in the formation of the five-membered heterocyclic ring of thiazole.
 As seen in Figure 4, the EPOS P activates the cysteine and binds the activated cysteine as an aminoacyl-S-PCP.
 Once the cysteine has been bound, EPOS A loads an acetate unit onto the EPOS P complex, thus initiating the formation of the thiazoline ring by intramolecular cyclodehydration.

 Once the 2-methylthiazole ring has been made, it is then transferred to the PKS EPOS B (epoB), EPOS C (epoC), EPOS D (epoD), EPOS E (epoE), and EPOS F (epoF) for subsequent elongation and modification to generate the olefinic bond, the 16-membered ring, and the epoxide, as seen in Figure 5.
 One important thing to note is the synthesis of the gem-dimethyl unit in module 7.
 These two dimethyls were not synthesized by two successive C-methylations.
 Instead, one of the methyl groups was derived from the propionate extender unit, while the second methyl group was integrated by a C-methyl-transferase domain.